dhcrain/pinkbikeVideoExt/readme.md

 1. Run `npm run watch` to watch for file changes and build continuously
 1. Run `npm install --global web-ext` (only only for the first time)
 1. In another terminal, run `web-ext run -t chromium`
-1. Check that the extension is loaded by opening the extension options ([in Firefox](media/extension_options_firefox.png) or [in Chrome](media/extension_options_chrome.png)).

 #### Manually

 You can also [load the extension manually in Chrome](https://www.smashingmagazine.com/2017/04/browser-extension-edge-chrome-firefox-opera-brave-vivaldi/#google-chrome-opera-vivaldi) or [Firefox](https://www.smashingmagazine.com/2017/04/browser-extension-edge-chrome-firefox-opera-brave-vivaldi/#mozilla-firefox).

-### ✏️ Make the first change

-1. For example, edit source\manifest.json to `"name": "My Awesome Extension",`
-1. Go back to your browser, reload and see the change take effect

-Note: Firefox will automatically reload content scripts when the extension is updated, Chrome requires you to reload the page to reload the content scripts.

 ### 📕 Read the documentation